Solar Panel Permits: Why Speed is Crucial for Tax Credits

 Building an Accessory Dwelling Unit requires complex zoning, structural, and utility permits.

-In high-wind and tornado-prone regions, local inspectors will strictly verify structural anchoring and framing compliance based on the Texas Building Code (IRC/IBC) standards.
+In high-wind, tornado-prone areas, inspectors strictly verify structural anchoring and framing compliance under the Texas Building Code (IRC/IBC).

 For Nueces County residents, we highly recommend reviewing your neighborhood HOA covenants before paying any municipal fees.
 Often, homeowners associations maintain stricter rules regarding materials and dimensions for your ADU Construction than the county itself.